GeorgeLukash/ClientPart/README.md

 # Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+##Start
+If you want to run this project you need to have Node.js on PC.
+To star in cmp run 'npm install' and than 'ng serve -o'
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.